OpenProducer/angelcityjazz/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 2.2.2 - 2023-02-02 =
+* Fix   - Adjust checkout US zipcode validation to run only when exactly 5 or 10 digits are typed.

 = 2.2.1 - 2023-01-24 =
 * Fix   - Fix warning on checkout page apper if zipcode doesn't match selected state.